hbkworld/streaming-spec/dimensions.md

         "statistics.totalcounter": false,  (New: Specific for statistics.
 Indicates whether the total counter is there) "statistics.firstcounter": 50.0,  (New: Specific for statistics.
 Indicates the start of the first counter) "statistics.counterwidth": 1.0,   (New: Specific for statistics.
-Indicates the with of all the counters) "length": 52                      (New: Includes the optional extra counters) },
+Indicates the with of all the counters) "array": 53
-      "2": {
-        "name": "count",
-        "valueType": "int32",
-        "unit": ""
+      },
     }
   }
 }
-}
 ~~~~

-Data block will contain a absolute time stamp followed by 780 (15 * 52) int32.
+Data block will contain a absolute time stamp followed by 795 (15 * 53) uint32.